upgundecha/langgraph-deepagent-skills-demo/README.md

 └── skills/
     ├── triage-alert/
     │   └── SKILL.md          # Skill: triage an alert and decide how to respond
-    ├── write-postmortem/
+    └── write-postmortem/
-    │   └── SKILL.md          # Skill: write a blameless postmortem for a resolved incident
+        └── SKILL.md          # Skill: write a blameless postmortem for a resolved incident
-    └── endoflife-date/       # (placeholder for end-of-life date skill)
 ```

 ## Skills